Skip to content

 The First Funded

-The first known AI-generated credit writeup submitted, approved, and funded through the U.S. SBA 504 program — a 75-year-old institution.
+The first known AI-generated credit writeup submitted, approved, and funded through the U.S. SBA 504 program.
+A 75-year-old institution.
 Nine months of live trials led to this moment.
 January 2023.

 Historic First SBA 504 · Loan #47353491-02 Trial 9 · January 2023 OpenAI · Disclosed & Approved